 Open youth work

 Open youth work is a flexible set of activities and methods that strive to give young people inspiring opportunities for self-development.
 The open youth work approach is used first and foremost by youth centres, providing an open space to meet friends and engage in club-related activities.
 Centres usually feature things such as table football, board games, billiards, Xbox, movie nights, cooking nights, photography groups, city camps and craft work groups.
 Supporting initiatives devised by young people – such as parties or collective trips to an animal shelter – forms an important part of what youth centres do.
 Youth centres provide opportunities for everyone to take part in recreational activities.
 Joining a hobby group or a club at a youth centre does not usually require prior registration or entail a membership fee.
 These centres are annually visited by 2000-3000 young people.

 Tartu also makes use of mobile street-based youth work.
 This service covers four areas: work on the streets; work in groups; specific cases; and community work.

 Various services, ranging from career advice to summer employment opportunities, have been created to support the employment readiness of young people.
-Anne Youth Centre organises group employment opportunities for young people in Tartu: a youth work camp for 300-400 participants (www.noortelatern.ee).
+Tartu Youth Work Centre Anne Youth Centre organises group employment opportunities for young people in Tartu: a youth work camp for 200-300 participants (tntk.tartu.ee/tartu-noorte-toomalev/).
 Important partners that help promote the employment readiness of young people are the Rajaleidja Centre, the Estonian Unemployment Insurance Fund and Tartu Business Advisory Services.
 These institutions help provide practical training opportunities for young people who do not speak Estonian or who have special needs, and also help with practical training, vocational education, the establishment of student companies and more.